Oscillatory Wave and its Effect on Fin Motion, ANSYS Fluent CFD Training

 Project Description (Oscillatory Wave and its Effect on Fin Motion)

-The present problem simulates the rotational motion of a fin in a two-phase flow field under the influence of the generated oscillatory flow wave.
+The present problem simulates the rotational motion of a fin in a two-phase flow field under the influence of the generated oscillatory wave flow by ANSYS Fluent software.
 The two-phase flow used in the problem is defined by the VOF model and consists of two phases: air as the primary phase and water as the secondary phase, with no interaction or mass transfer between the two phases.
 The mixture of air and water, flow within the main domain, and the movement of the rigid wall and the walls attached to that moving boundary create a wave of oscillation in the water flow.

 It should be noted that the industrial use of these rotational fins in the water flow is to generate hydraulic forces in the hydraulic levers and thereby generate electricity in special hydraulic generators.
 The following figure shows a schematic of the angular shift of a ballet sample due to wave motion.